Dr.

 the Ford

-Aerospace Corporation's California Division at Newport
+Aerospace Corporation's California Division at Newport Beach.

-on transmission of electricity and ultrasound through
+of electricity and ultrasound through glass and develoopment

-in glass.
-His work at Ford Aerospace was chiefly optics
+of techniques to measure stress in glass.
+His work at Ford

-and laser relationed, proposal preparation and research
+Aerospace was chiefly optics and laser relationed, proposal

-project administration.
+preparation and research project administration.

 From 1974 until the present, he has been involved in management